mdancho84/mdancho84.github.io/_posts/2020-09-30-evaluate-american-funds-portfolio-etl.md

 ---
 layout: post
-title: "Evaluating American Funds Portfolio"
+title: "Finance in R - Evaluating American Funds Portfolio"
 date: 2020-09-30 7:30:00
 excerpt: "Active funds have done poorly over the last ten years, and in most cases, struggled to justify their fees.
 In the post, there is a supporting chart showing a group of American Funds funds compared to the Vanguard Total Market index. "
 author: "David Lucey"